-Therefore, when it’s about teaching or counseling them, you must not leave them in others hand.
+Therefore, when it’s about teaching or counseling an emotionally sensitive child, you must not leave them in others’ hands.
 You have to act as their emotional mentor.

-You have to guide them on how to respect their emotions and how to keep it in control.
+You have to guide them on how to respect their emotions and how to keep them in control.
 You need to give them words to define their emotional state.

 A little bit of strictness blended with tons of love is what required for a happy and intelligent kid.

 Remember, when raising a sensitive child, you need to gradually help them to learn how to understand and process their emotions and not just be a shoulder to cry on.

 Empathetic listening is the most important thing you can do to make your kid feel better, especially when parenting emotional children.